hakobtumo/Socket.io_Simple_CHat/README.md

-# Just Simple Socket.io Chat for test
+# Just a simple Socket.io chat for test